What to Expect

 We are committed to training future farmers and food justice leaders.
 Our programs and courses approach urban agriculture through the lens of social justice, examining food at the intersection of social, economic, and racial justice.
 As a result, we are constantly refining the ways we support the well-being of our programs, students, and community.
 Below are some of the values and expectations we have for our community:

-- Create a safer space.
-We encourage everyone to be mindful of the language we use to discuss important topics, while recognizing that no one is perfect and we all have something to learn.
+Create a safer space.
+We encourage everyone to be mindful of the language we use when speaking, while recognizing that no one is perfect and we all have something to learn.
 Together, we are working towards greater understanding and action.

-- Embrace difference and diversity.
-One way we do this is by sharing our preferred gender pronouns (PGPs) when introducing ourselves.
-By doing this, we respect the breadth of gender and the way each individual identifies.
+Embrace difference and diversity.
+One way we do this is by sharing our gender pronous when introducing ourselves.
+By doing this, we respect the multitude of ways of being in this world.